sbvoxel/sbJSON/README.md

 sbJSON tracks cJSON development with the following changes:

 - Adds 64-bit integer support
+- Always case sensitive
 - Uses C99 over cJSON's C89
 - Formats code with Clang Format
-- Gets rid of archaic preprocessor platform/compiler handling
+- Removes special casing platform/compiler preprocessor code.
+One simple codebase with one setting, so to speak.
-- Alters/respects preconditions (WIP)
+- Alters preconditions
-	- cJSON is unclear about what the preconditions are and what's done about them.
-It tries to handle some preconditions by detecting them and returning an early NULL, without doing so for others (see parent==item checks, yet no general cycle checks).
+	- cJSON in general will check for multiple kinds of issues and return early if it detects any of them.
+This can hide issues.
 	- sbJSON will respect preconditions by either assuming or asserting them to be met.
-	- This is made slightly difficult because it's not clear to me yet what in cJSON is part of intentional API design, and what's misguided precondition handling.
 - Removes locale handling
     - Ideally, we don't want to depend on strtod for parsing as its locale dependent, and locales are not thread safe.
-So while we depend on strtod, we require the locale to be set to 'C', which is the default.
+But while we depend on strtod, we require the locale to be set to 'C', which is the default.
-- Replaces the build system options/files with a simple CMake one (WIP).
-I recommend copy pasting sbJSON.c and sbJSON.h into your project.
+- Replaces the build system files with a simple CMake one.
+You can also copy paste sbJSON.c and sbJSON.h directly into your project.

 The API is diverging from cJSON.